-“I can sometimes see the moon in the daytime” was a cosmic revelation that John Jardine Goss first discovered through personal observations when he was 6 years old.
+“I can sometimes see the moon in the daytime” was a cosmic revelation that John Jardine Goss first discovered through personal observations at age 6.
 It shook his young concept of the universe and launched his interest in astronomy and stargazing, a fascination he still holds today.
 John is past president of the Astronomical League, the largest U.S. federation of astronomical societies, with over 20,000 members.
 He's earned the title of Master Observer and has authored the celestial observing guides Exploring the Starry Realm and Carpe Lunam.
 John also writes a monthly stargazing column, Roanoke Skies, for the Roanoke Times, and a bimonthly column, Skywatch, for Blue Ridge Country magazine.
 He has contributed to Sky and Telescope magazine, the IDA Nightscape, the Astronomical League’s Reflector magazine, and the RASC Observer’s Handbook.